Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 or

-- For a general approach to replacing DirectX in an Ikemen-style game engine :
+- For a general approach to replacing DirectX in the game engine :

 Replace DirectX rendering calls with SDL2 rendering